rognil/cc-to-git/README.md

 ## Tested

-Notice that this fork only is tested in a Unix (Solaris) environment.
+Notice that this fork is tested in a Unix (Solaris) environment.
+I imagine it should work in Linux and Windows Git Bash as well, but no guarantees....

 ## Parts of the original Readme for git-cc by Charles O'Farrell, refactored to match new conditions